NOTE: The content on this page was last updated on July 7th, 2017.

 Looking for Costa Rica hotel discounts?
 As a thank you for visiting us, WE OFFER TRAVELLERS FREE ACCESS TO A 15%-25% DISCOUNT OFF HOTEL RATES when booking with hotels directly using our “Pura Vida! eh?
 Exclusive Promotion” codes.
 Click here for more information and/or to obtain the hotel promo codes.
 Con mucho gusto (you’re welcome) and pura vida! 🙂

-- Hilton Papagayo (Guanacaste Province)
+- Hilton Papagayo (Guanacaste)

-- Four Seasons Resort (Guanacaste Province)
+- Four Seasons Resort (Guanacaste)

-- Occidental Grand Papagayo (Guanacaste Province)
+- Occidental Grand Papagayo (Guanacaste)

-- RIU Guanacaste (Guanacaste Province)
+- RIU Guanacaste (Guanacaste)

-- The Westin Conchal (Guanacaste Province)
+- The Westin Conchal (Guanacaste)

-- Allegro Papagayo (Guanacaste Province)
+- Allegro Papagayo (Guanacaste)

-- Barcelo Langosta (Guanacaste Province)
+- Barcelo Langosta (Guanacaste)

-- Dreams Las Mareas (Guanacaste Province)
+- Dreams Las Mareas (Guanacaste)

 - Barcelo Tambor (Nicoya Peninsula)

-- Doubletree Resort By Hilton Puntarenas (Puntarenas Province)
+- Doubletree Resort By Hilton Puntarenas (Puntarenas)

 The above list aside, Costa Rica is not an all-inclusive resort destination.
 It is not known for its wining and dining of tourists, modern resort properties, or luxurious amenities.
-Travel agencies and guidebooks may suggest otherwise (travel and tourism are competitive industries, after all), however Costa Rica’s popularity on this front pales in comparison to the offers of its greatest competitors: Mexico and the Caribbean.
+Travel agencies and guidebooks may suggest otherwise (travel and tourism are competitive industries, after all), however, Costa Rica’s popularity on this front pales in comparison to the offers of its greatest competitors: Mexico and the Caribbean.
 In fact, it is impractical to compare Costa Rica to these popular vacation hot spots as they have little in common beyond some obvious similarities–an abundance of tourism, a warm climate, and a variety of coastal destinations.
 You might as well be comparing fortune 500 companies to a successful small business–all are great sellers and likely deserving of their success, but the quality of the end product created by the homey, humble, and authentic small business is bound to be different than that which mass-production provides.

-So why is such an enlightening experience important when travelling?
+So why is such an enlightening experience important when travelling to Costa Rica?
 Because it is rewarding.
-When it comes down to it, all travellers (all-inclusive resort travellers and non-all-inclusive resort travellers alike) want the same thing: a relaxing, enjoyable, and affordable vacation.
+When it comes down to it, all travellers (both all-inclusive resort travellers and non-all-inclusive resort travellers alike) want the same thing: a relaxing, enjoyable, and affordable vacation.
 Three criteria that can be measured according to reward.
 Sure, all-inclusive resort-goers may suntan on the beach, sip cocktails by the pool, feast on the local cuisine, use free aquatic equipment, and enjoy nightly entertainment, but who doesn’t when visiting Costa Rica?
-Over 95% of the accommodation options available throughout the country are non-all-inclusive properties, yet many offer rewards similar to those provided by all-inclusive resorts and most often at more affordable rates (even when the cost of food and drinks purchased outside of an accommodation option are factored into the overall price).
+Over 98% of the accommodation options available throughout the country are non-all-inclusive properties, yet many offer rewards similar to those provided by all-inclusive resorts and most often at more affordable rates (even when the cost of food and drinks purchased outside of an accommodation option are factored into the overall price).
 Ask around.
 You’ll be surprised to learn that many non-all-inclusive accommodation options offer complimentary cocktails and amenities (such as on-site hot springs and/or surfboard, bike, or kayak use).
 On the flip side, you’ll avoid paying for complimentary services that you neither want nor need.
 After all, you may be one of those travellers who actually utilizes a resort’s on-site gym, casino, or tennis court, but if you do not plan on accessing all three, why would you want the price of each worked into the calculation of your trip cost?
 Chances are you wouldn’t, which is why the “its great value” argument in favour of all-inclusive-resort travel rarely applies to all travellers.

 By this point, you may be questioning why all-inclusive resorts are such popular options if there are benefits to skipping them altogether.
-So why do travellers even bother with all-inclusive resorts when opting to visit Costa Rica?
+So why do travellers even bother with all-inclusive resorts in Costa Rica?
 Because they simply do not know how to travel otherwise.
 Most travellers are uninformed of their options and unfamiliar with ways to experience Costa Rica beyond doing so via an all-inclusive resort.
 Hands down, one of the greatest misconceptions that first-time visitors have about travel to Costa Rica is that they must limit themselves to the confines of one accommodation (occasionally taking day trips to and from the accommodation and places of interest) in order to survive their trip.
 Few know that it is not only possible (and easy!) to travel throughout the country during their vacation, but that it can be relaxing, enjoyable, and affordable to do so.
 Who knew that rewards exist beyond those that on-site resort bracelets can get you–no chicken bus rides from point A to point B, eco-lodges with outhouses, or foreign translators required.
 Just a well deserved, well coordinated trip complete with the accommodation and service types you want, without the property boundaries of an all-inclusive resort holding you back.